Effective Strategies for Managing Sudden Back Pain

 Topical products provide localized relief with minimal systemic exposure.

-Lidocaine 4% patches or creams – A numbing agent that helps with temporary localized pain relief, not effective in deep muscle pain.
+Lidocaine 4% patches or creams – A numbing agent that helps with temporary localized pain relief, not effective for deep muscle pain.

-Menthol-based creams or gels – provide cooling sensation for muscle discomfort improve blood circulations and healing.
+Menthol-based creams or gels – Provide a cooling sensation for muscle discomfort, improving blood circulation and healing.

-Capsaicin cream – supports relief of muscle pain with consistent use, it blocks the nerves transmission to reduce the pain sensation over time, mostly effective for neuropathic pain long-term management.
+Capsaicin cream – Supports relief of muscle pain with consistent use.
+It blocks nerve transmission to reduce pain sensation over time, mostly effective for neuropathic pain long-term management.

-Diclofenac (Voltaren) gel helps reducing inflammation and pain, use the included ruler to measure the dose 1-4g up to 4 times daily, rub thoroughly.
+Diclofenac (Voltaren) gel helps reduce inflammation and pain.
+Use the included ruler to measure the dose (1-4g) up to 4 times daily, rubbing thoroughly.

-Naproxen (Aleve) spray- NSAID topical spray with added cooling menthol, spray it on the area from a short distance and avoid inhaling the product.
+Naproxen (Aleve) spray – An NSAID topical spray with added cooling menthol.
+Spray it on the area from a short distance and avoid inhaling the product.

 Oral OTC Pain Relievers (Short-Term Use)

-Ibuprofen it is the first line OTC medication for short-term pain management, helps reduce pain and inflammation.
+Ibuprofen is the first-line OTC medication for short-term pain management.
+It helps reduce pain and inflammation.
 Adults may take 200–400 mg every 6–8 hours as needed, starting with the lowest effective dose.
 The maximum OTC dose is 1,200 mg per day.
 Take with food or milk.

 ⚠️ Avoid combining with other NSAIDs.
 Consult a pharmacist before use if you have stomach, kidney, or heart conditions, are over age 60, or take blood thinners.